whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

 I continually practiced feeling into the experiences of other living beings based on my observations.
 I imagined being a songbird and how terrifying it would be to have a sharp-shinned hawk swoop out of the sky and snatch me up in an instant.
 If I were a songbird, I would probably eat carefully too!

 Eventually I learned something really cool: plants and animals can help me notice parts of the landscape I can't observe directly.
 The movement of a bird might indicate a hidden possum moving through low brush.
 Or, some birds and other animals like deer can see ultraviolet light that is invisible to humans.
-I might not notice rodent poop directly, but birds can see the ultraviolet light reflected off the poop.
-If I notice birds responding to it, I can learn about the rodents' presence with the birds' help.
+Many people's clothes reflect ultraviolet light.
+I might not notice a person hiding in the woods, but birds can see the ultraviolet light reflected off the clothes.
+If I notice birds responding to it, I can learn about the hidden person's presence with the birds' help.

 The first of the three core spiritual practices -- cultivating a practical, aware gratitude -- helped me become much more aware of my environment, and grateful for all the life in it.